 Fine, we say, pencils poised; just tell us how to fix it, what to do, and we'll do it.

 Not so simple, she replies.
 "I have asked myself this question and have laboured for fifty years to find the answer, and am anxious to impart what I think I know, but the answer cannot be given in the form of 'Do' this and that, but rather as an invitation to 'Consider' this and that; action follows when we have thought duly."
-I'll give you some facts.
-Then you put them together and figure out what you're going to do about it.

-Fact One: The life of the mind [or the spiritual nature] is sustained upon ideas; and a particular type of ideas.
+First thing to consider: The life of the mind [or the spiritual nature] is sustained upon ideas; and a particular type of ideas.
 There are important ideas about the world that you can get from science experiments and all those other school activities, but here we are talking only about “the ideas that influence life, that is, character and conduct; these, would seem, pass directly from mind to mind, and are neither helped nor hindered by educational outworks.”
 In other words, the stuff we fill our classes with, especially of the sensory type, isn’t necessarily a bad thing here; but it isn’t what’s needed for the nourishment of the inner person.
 “Our schools turn out a good many clever young persons, wanting in nothing but initiative, the power of reflection and the sort of moral imagination that enables you to 'put yourself in his place.'
 These qualities flourish upon a proper diet; and this is not afforded by the ordinary school book, or, in sufficient quantity by the ordinary lesson.
 I should like to emphasize quantity, which is as important for the mind as the body; both require their 'square meals.'”

-Fact Two: “Knowledge is not sensation, nor is it to be derived through sensation; we feed upon the thoughts of other minds; and thought applied to thought generates thought and we become more thoughtful.
+Second thing to consider: “Knowledge is not sensation, nor is it to be derived through sensation; we feed upon the thoughts of other minds; and thought applied to thought generates thought and we become more thoughtful.
 No one need invite us to reason, compare, imagine; the mind, like the body, digests its proper food, and it must have the labour of digestion or it ceases to function.”
 If there are no magic hats or lotions, there are also no magic pills or potions.
 So what is the educational equivalent of proper food that the body digests and uses for growth?
 “But let information hang upon a principle, be inspired by an idea, and it is taken with avidity and used in making whatsoever in the spiritual nature stands for tissue in the physical.”

 So what is the point of calling this chapter “Self-Education?”
 Charlotte Mason is waiting for us to emit a huge A-ha here.